 Soft subtitles are text files that live outside of the video file, but can be toggled on or off in the video player.
 They are created by subtitling software and exported in different text formats - .srt, .sub, .ssa, or .vtt.
 Currently, Vimeo OTT only accepts .srt and .vtt files to be played in the streaming player with your movie.
 This .srt or .vtt file will also be available for download by the customer on the watch page.

-Uploading soft subtitles
+Uploading subtitles and captions

-- ENCODING: Make sure the SRT is in UTF-8 format.
+- Encoding: Make sure the SRT is in UTF-8 format.
 That works best when displaying foreign characters.

-- TIMECODE: WebVTT format only, like this: 00:01.000.
+- Timecode: WebVTT format only, like this: 00:01.000.

-How to upload subtitles:
+How to upload subtitles or captions:

 - Annotation Edit - Import your master video, create the subtitles at the appropriate times, and export.
 You can output to a video file or make SRT files.
 James and Lisanne of Indie Game: The Movie claim this program is much easier for subtitle creation than a traditional video editor like Final Cut Pro.